HuangT1ng/XRPL_Hackathon/README.md

 ## Overview

-CrowdLift v2 is a revolutionary "Kickstarter + Mini Stock-Market" platform for SMEs, built on the XRP Ledger (XRPL).
-It enables small and medium enterprises to tokenize their fundraising campaigns with milestone-based escrows, while providing investors with instant liquidity through AMM pools and partial exit capabilities.
+CrowdLift v2 is a modern crowdfunding platform for SMEs, built on the XRP Ledger (XRPL).
+It enables small and medium enterprises to tokenize their fundraising campaigns, while providing investors with instant liquidity through AMM pools and partial exit capabilities.

 ## 🚀 Key Features

 ### For SMEs
 - **Instant Campaign Creation**: Launch tokenized fundraising campaigns in minutes
 - **DID-Based Identity**: Verifiable identity with credit score integration
-- **Milestone-Based Funding**: Automated escrow releases upon milestone completion
 - **Real-Time Credit Scoring**: Integration with Xero/PayNow APIs for dynamic credit assessment

 ### For Investors
 - **Liquid PIT Tokens**: Trade pre-IPO tokens 24/7 on XRPL AMMs
 - **Partial Exit Slider**: Sell 10/25/50% of holdings instantly
-- **Photo-Verified Milestones**: Geo-tagged proof of milestone completion
 - **Safety Net Protection**: Community-funded insurance against defaults

 ### For the Ecosystem